unhuman/ManagerTools/README.md

 - `SprintReportTeamAnalysis` - Generates report of team metrics
 - `SprintReportTeamCarryoverHours` - Generates report of team's carryover

+## Report Notes
+- PR_ADDED, PR_REMOVED, and PR_MODIFIED values are always attributed to the author, regardless of the committer
+- PR_ADDED, PR_REMOVED, and PR_MODIFIED values are not time-checked against the sprints, so those values will duplicate for carryover tickets

 ## Execution
 - From the `src/` directory:
   - `groovy com/unhuman/managertools/SCRIPT.groovy parameters...`
+- Cookie values are required to have these scripts function.
+Copy Value them from your browsers Development Tools / Request Headers / Cookie

 ## Developer Setup
 ### IntelliJ must add Ivy
-1. Project Structure / Modules.
+1. Project Structure / Modules
-1. Get Apache Ivy with dependencies.
+1. Get Apache Ivy with dependencies
-1. Add both the Ivy binary and all the dependencies of Ivy (lib subfolder).
+1. Add both the Ivy binary and all the dependencies of Ivy (lib subfolder)
 1. Note the issues with unit tests and Grape Grab, below

 ## Tests